Flagship Course

 Start with Week 0 for free, then build toward something real.

-If you want a guided path from zero confidence to a serious modern web product, this is the course to begin with.
+If you want a guided path from zero confidence to a real modern web product, this is the course to begin with.
 Week 0 gives you a clear entry point, and the later weeks show you how the pieces fit together into a product worth continuing.